What Is Sleep Apnea? – Ballston Spa, NY

 Oral appliance therapy can be used to successfully treat consistent snoring.
 This will help a patient breathe better at night and avoid the multiple health problems brought on brought on by a lack of quality sleep.
 This snoring treatment is also a great relief for anyone who shares a bed with a snorer.

 A CPAP Alternative

-For decades, the gold standard for helping a person with sleeping apnea was CPAP (continuous positive air pressure therapy).
-This involved a patient wearing a mask connected to an air pump that force air into the throat in order to keep it unobstructed.
+For decades, the gold standard for helping a person with sleep apnea was CPAP (continuous positive air pressure) therapy.
+This involves a patient wearing a mask connected to an air pump that forces air into the throat in order to keep it unobstructed.
 If this sounds uncomfortable, you are not alone.
-The facemask on its own causes many patients to feel constricted, and some even mention feeling claustrophobic.
+The face mask on its own causes many patients to feel constricted, and some even mention feeling claustrophobic.
 Others simply can’t get used to the sensation of air be pushed into the throat or the noise the machine creates.
 And, some patients are actually CPAP intolerant, meaning the machine doesn’t actually help with their sleep apnea.

 Oral appliance therapy is often included in a patient’s medical insurance plan.
 In fact, it is now often included as part of dental insurance plans as well.
-Our knowledgeable team is very familiar with working with insurance companies to make sure you get the most out of your benefits.
+Our knowledgeable team is used to working with insurance companies, so we can make sure you get the most out of your benefits.
 To make things even simpler, we’ll even process and file the claims for you.
-We also accept plans from most of the major insurance providers, including Medicare.
-If you have any questions about how your insurance can be used to help you treat your sleep apnea, you should contact our office.
+We accept plans from most of the major insurance providers, including Medicare.
+If you have any questions about how your insurance can be used to help you treat your sleep apnea, contact our office.
 We’re happy to serve patients in Ballston Spa, Saratoga Springs, Cohoes, Watervliet, Schenectady, Gloversville, and Glens Falls, NY.